wesleyhedrick/ExpressAppGenerator/readME.md

     - It initializes the project folder with npm init -y.
     - It sets up one route with the response 'Hello, world!'

-While there are other helpful express App generators available (Have your mind blown by checking into [this](https://code.visualstudio.com/docs/nodejs/nodejs-tutorial#_an-express-application)), this express app builds all the basics and uses es6-templates instead of [pug](pugjs.org).
+While there are other helpful Express App generators available (Have your mind blown by checking into [this](https://code.visualstudio.com/docs/nodejs/nodejs-tutorial#_an-Express-application)), this Express app builds all the basics and uses es6-templates instead of [pug](pugjs.org).

 How to Use It
 1. Download the folder.